Jul 23, 2021 Jambo

 • Records of consultation and engagement

-How an SRM helps you save time through organization designed for stakeholder management
+How an SRM helps you save time through an organization designed for stakeholder management

 With an SRM, all your stakeholder information is centralized within the software, so you and your team never have to hunt for the data you need.

-Whether you need a phone number to reach a stakeholder, to check on the history of engagement to prepare for a meeting or view the number of currently open issues for your project, you know exactly where to go to find your data.
+Whether you need a phone number to reach a stakeholder, to check the history of engagement and prepare for a meeting, or to view the number of currently open issues for your project, you know exactly where to find your data.

 Can't I just use spreadsheets for organizing my stakeholder engagement?

 Surprisingly, many organizations are still trying to make spreadsheets work for their stakeholder engagement management.
-These are not the ideal tool because, between multiple versions of spreadsheets floating around your organization, inconsistent input methods, and the difficulty of searching and reporting across spreadsheets, they commonly cause significant confusion, increase risks and waste your team’s time, which is counterproductive.
+These are not the ideal tools because, with multiple versions of spreadsheets circulating within your organization, inconsistent input methods, and the difficulty of searching and reporting across spreadsheets, they commonly cause significant confusion, increase risks, and waste your team's time, which is counterproductive.

-To learn more about why it's time to break-up with spreadsheets, check out our blog!
+Learn more about why it's time to break up with spreadsheets →

 Timesaver 2: An SRM offers invaluable analytics and improves your reporting